Earth+ NfP Programme

 We suggest two to three attendees from organisations attend.
 To make the most of the workshop we suggest a member of the leadership team take part, and if you have a team member who has – or may have – responsibilities for your organisation’s climate commitment, it would be beneficial if they attend.

-The session focusing on carbon measurement requires familiarity with, and access to, your organisation’s Xero (or Kiwibank) account, which may require an additional team member attending for that session.
+The session focusing on carbon measurement requires familiarity with, and access to, your organisation’s Xero, MYOB, or Kiwibank account, which may require an additional team member attending for that session.

 No, there is no obligation to report back to Rātā on your participation.